-Hostas are a popular perennial among gardeners everywhere.
+Hostas are perfect for shady areas of your yard.
+These plants come in many shapes and sizes, and some of them have different care requirements because of this.
 Check out this guide for everything you need to know about growing and caring for hostas.

 Hostas & Sunlight